palmagro/ggq/README.md

 We will show how to use **GGQ** library first.
 Every element (node or link) in a GGQ have two flag attributes: "alpha" and "fixed". **alpha = true** (black color) means that this element in the GGQ **should be matched** at least with one node in the graph fulfilling his restrictions. **"alpha = false"** (red color) means that can not exists a element in the graph fulfilling the restrictions associated with that element in the GGQ. **fixed = true** means that the element in the GGQ should be matched with an element in the structure under analysis. **fixed = false** means that this element can match with any node/link in the graph fulfilling his restrictions.

-We start by creating some PQGs...
+We start by creating some GGQs...

 ```python